 - Assists the body to form red blood cells

-Vitamin B5: (also known as Pantothenic Acid) is very important for increasing energy because it helps metabolize fats, carbohydrates, and proteins.
+B5 (also known as pantothenic acid): This energy vitamin is very important for energy production, because it helps metabolize fats, carbohydrates and proteins.
 The recommended dietary allowance of vitamin B5 is 10 mg/day.

 - Required for proper immune function